domme0711/icingaweb2-module-perfdatagraphs/doc/03-Configuration.md

 should be rendered, if not set all metrics are rendered.
 Wildcards can be used with: `*`.

 The custom variable `perfdatagraphs_config_metrics_exclude (array[string])` is used to exclude a metric.
 This takes precedence over the include.
+Wildcards are not supported here.

 Examples: